-Wikipedia is sustained by the Wikimedia Foundation, which is supported mostly by donations and contributions, which in 2018 amounted to almost $98 million.
+Wikipedia is sustained by the Wikimedia Foundation, which is supported mostly by donations and contributions, which in 2021 amounted to over $153 million.
 Wikipedia is among the most popular websites on earth, and it is, as of these days, an open, non-profit project, on which other twelve projects have been developed.

 Wikipedia origin story

 Back in 2001, Jimmy Wales and Larry Sanger stumbled on the idea of having an encyclopedia, rather than be edited centrally, could instead be built by hundreds of contributors.
 Initially, the project was called Nupedia.

 However, it later changed the name to Wikipedia, to recall the Hawaiian term “wiki” which stands for “quick” or “super-fast” – “wiki wiki.”

 A few years before, Jimmy Wales had retired from his options trading career, and having made some money, he had started another website called Bomis, which would aggregate erotic photographs materials.
 While Bomis would eventually close, from its resources, Nupedia was created.
 Thus, bringing to life Wikipedia.

 Today Wikipedia is among the most popular sites on earth and for sure the most known encyclopedia.

 As Jimmy Wales – founder of Wikipedia, recounted, in a TED talk, in 2007: